Refinitiv/nginx-sticky-module-ng/README.md

     md5|sha1: well known hash
     default: none. see hash.

--hmac_key: the key to use with hmac.
+- hmac_key: the key to use with hmac.
 It's mandatory when hmac is set
            default: nothing.

--no_fallback: when this flag is set, nginx will return a 502 (Bad Gateway or
+- no_fallback: when this flag is set, nginx will return a 502 (Bad Gateway or Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.

-              Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.
+- secure    enable secure cookies; transfered only via https

--secure    enable secure cookies; transfered only via https -httponly  enable cookies not to be leaked to via js
+- httponly  enable cookies not to be leaked to via js

 # Detail Mechanism